ryanpstauffer/RheingoldGraph/README.md

-# RheingoldGraph Prototype Readme
+# RheingoldGraph Readme

-RheingoldGraph Prototype is a demonstration of an initial concept of a graph representation of musical information.
+RheingoldGraph is a graph representation of musical information.
+So far, the build has been focused on getting the core functionality and features correct rather than scale and optimization.

 ## Setup

-The instructions below walkthrough how to setup the prototype in a Mac OSX environment.
+These instructions walkthrough how to setup RheingoldGraph in a Mac OSX environment.

 There are 3 key parts of the setup:

 * Midi (for playback)
-* Neo4j (for the graph database backend)
+* Gremlin Server and TinkerGraph (for a graph database framework)
 * Python and dependencies

 ## Midi